eficode-academy/groovy-katas/collections/intermediate/README.md

     - a list containing all numbers found in both A  and B

 - Run `groovy exercise.groovy`
-- Q: Was the output as expected?
-- Q: TODO
+- Assert the lists contain the correct numbers

 ## Sorting lists